 Like all formal models of human actions, ours is a drastic oversimplification.
-Our key point is not that the curves in Figure 1, for example, exactly fit turnout behavior in specific U.S. elections, but that the model is consistent with such behavior.
+Our key point is not that the curves in Figure 1, for example, exactly fit turnout behavior in specific US elections, but that the model is consistent with such behavior.
 Now that the model includes the social-benefit term, it has the potential to be expanded in various ways already suggested in the political science literature.
-For example, Uhlaner (1989) suggests that voters consider themselves as members of large groups.
-In Converse's famous article noting that relatively few in the public are what he calls "ideologues," he emphasizes that many people do think in terms of "group benefits."
+For example, Uhlaner (1989) suggests that voters consider themselves as members of large groups, and Fowler (2005a) examines evidence that an individual's decision to vote can have a 'cascading' effect that motivates others nearby in the social network also to vote.
+In Converse's famous article noting that relatively few in the public are what he calls 'ideologues', he emphasizes that many people do think in terms of 'group benefits'.
 Recent papers extending the idea of group motivation include Leighley (1996) and Mutz and Mondak (1997).

 The social-benefit model (applied now to groups rather than all persons in the population) then explains why voter turnout remains stable even when the number of voters within each group becomes large, as in national elections.
 Aldrich (1993) discusses a variety of interactions between rational voting behavior and political strategists, and these interactions become clearer when individuals' preferences are allowed to include social benefits proportional to population size.
-Indeed, as a first step, future experimental research should begin to map the relationships between social preferences and individual concerns.
-Finally, a consideration of social as well as instrumental benefits can allow models to address a wider variety of contentious political issues as factors in the turnout decision (and also in the vote choice decision, as we discuss in Section 5.1).
+Indeed, as a first step, future research should begin to map the relationships between social preferences and individual concerns.
+Finally, a consideration of social as well as instrumental benefits can allow models to address a wider variety of contentious political issues as factors in the turnout decision (and also in the vote choice decision, as discussed in Section 5.1).